AnishD11/PINN-Quantum-Harmonic-Oscillator/README.md

 ![Predicted wave functions for the one-dimensional problem](https://github.com/AnishD11/PINN-for-Schrodinger-Equation-1D-2D-Harmonic-Oscillator-Solutions/blob/main/assets/1dwf.png)
 ![Predicted wave functions for the two-dimensional problem](https://github.com/AnishD11/PINN-for-Schrodinger-Equation-1D-2D-Harmonic-Oscillator-Solutions/blob/main/assets/2dwf.png)

-While the codes are written specifically for the harmonic oscillator problem, they can be modified for any potential or any other differential equation in the form of eigenvalue problem.
+While the codes are written specifically for the harmonic oscillator problem, they can be modified for any potential or any other differential equation in the form of an eigenvalue problem.

-Dependencies:
+# Dependencies:

 [![PyTorch](https://img.shields.io/badge/PyTorch-v2.0-red?style=flat&logo=pytorch)](https://pytorch.org/)
 [![NumPy](https://img.shields.io/badge/NumPy-v1.24-blue?style=flat&logo=numpy)](https://numpy.org/)